Schlüter-DITRA-HEAT is a polypropylene membrane with a cut back stud structure and an anchoring fleece laminated on the underside.

 Moisture load class according to ZDB: 0 to B0, as well as A.

-DITRA-HEAT has a European Technical Assessment (ETA) in accordance with ETAG 022 (watertight covering kits) and bears a CE mark.
+Schlüter-DITRA-HEAT / -HEAT-DUO has a European Technical Assessment (ETA) in accordance with EAD 030436-00-0503, a certificate of technical approval for the German market (abP) and bears a CE mark.

 c) Load distribution (load induction)